bugbiteme/hello-spring/README.md

 *Note: it may take a few minutes before the Jenkens server is accessible.*

-*Note: If this doesn't work, try to deploy via the OpenShift Admin GUI*
+*Note: If this doesn't work, try to deploy via the OpenShift Web GUI*

-Ensure the Jenkens container/server is up and running before you proceed.
+Ensure the Jenkens container/server is up and running before you proceed by logging into it.

 Take a look at the Jenkinsfile included with this cloned project